ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 wondered it had escaped her before.
 She saw the indelicacy of putting himself forward as he had done, and the inconsistency of his professions with his conduct.
-She remembered that he had boasted of having no fear of seeing Mr. Darcy--that Mr. Darcy might leave the country, but that he should stand his ground; yet he had avoided the Netherfield ball the very next week.
+She remembered that he had boasted of having no fear of seeing Mr. Darcy -- that Mr. Darcy might leave the country, but that he should stand his ground; yet he had avoided the Netherfield ball the very next week.
 She remembered also that, till the Netherfield family had quitted the country, he had told his story to no one but